muziejus/wandering-rocks/README.md

 this project _fails_ Drucker’s challenge.

 **You took preëxisting information and just added color and made it bounce.**
     Drucker distinguishes between information visualizations that produce the knowledge they draw and those that merely display information (3).
-It seems inarguable that this visualization does the latter only.
-Any new insights into “Wandering Rocks” seem destined for the bin marked “merely interesting” (Ngai).
-As in, “isn’t it _interesting_ that Boylan’s section is the first to intrude on Conmee’s command of the fabula from the of the episode?”
-That is, perhaps, interesting.
-It also may just be a cool story, bro.
-Moving that glimmer of interestingness somewhere else requires a deeper look into the structure of the episode, a look simply unavailable to this visualization.
-I have an idea for a different form of visualizing the tension between fabula and sjužet (hint: a two-dimentional (time|plot)line), but that visualization would be exclusively temporal, thereby violating the canonical rule of spatiotemporal thinking, in a Bill Murray singing voice: “Spacetime, nothing but spacetime.”
+It seems at first inarguable that this visualization does the latter only.
+Any new insights into “Wandering Rocks” seem destined to evoke the small surprise of the merely interesting: “surprising—but not that surprising” (Ngai 145).
+    We have the delayed judgment of “isn’t it _interesting_ that Boylan’s section is the first to intrude on Conmee’s command of the fabula from the of the episode?”
+Moving that glimmer of interestingness somewhere else requires a deeper look into the structure of the episode I have an idea for a different form of visualizing the tension between fabula and sjužet (hint: a two-dimentional (time|plot)line), but that visualization would be exclusively temporal, thereby violating the canonical rule of spatiotemporal thinking, in a Bill Murray singing voice: “Spacetime, nothing but spacetime.”
 Fabula and sjužet seem to be strictly temporal terms, and it’s all too easy to treat them exclusively as such.
 But, then, that’s what we’re doing: taking the all too easy route.
+Nevertheless in that deferred judgment, Sianne Ngai also sees in finding something interesting the desire to “do criticism” (170).
+This aesthetic, after all, does have “the capacity to produce new knowledge,” after all.
+It’s just not clear, as yet, how (171).

-**All this, just to have a chance to play with JavaScript?** Play!
+**OK, but this all still boils down to being just a chance to play with
+    JavaScript, no?** Play!
 Isn’t that the point?
-Barthes again, and to close out:
+Barthes again, and to close
+    out:

 > Rereading draws the text out of its internal chronology (“this happens
 > _before_ or _after_ that”) and recaptures a mythic time (without _before_ or